Lph-one/IAS-chicken-breeding-lab-leg-disorder/Coloc/README.md

-#  GWAS Loci Extraction and Colocalization Pipeline
+#  GWAS Loci Extraction and Colocalization

 This repository contains a set of standalone scripts for performing colocalization (coloc) analyses between mQTL and molecular QTL (molQTL) summary statistics.